Timothy C. Hain, MD, Chicago IL. Page last modified: January 12, 2019

 Phonophobia means "abnormal discomfort from sound".
 Another way of thinking about this is that almost everyone will develop discomfort from loud noises (i.e. this is normal discomfort from sound.
 Persons with phonophobia have a more rapid growth in their discomfort level, or perhaps a lower threshold for discomfort, than other people.
 This way of phrasing things implies two groups - -one that has a steeper slope of discomfort vs. intensity, and another that has an earlier "wall" which defines the point at which they signal that they are uncomfortable.
 Here we are explicitly excluding people who hear better than other people do -- this doesn't happen very often, but might occur in a condition called "SCD", where one can hear certain types of sounds better than normal people.

 Phonophobia is a common symptom with diverse causes.
 The closely related symptom of hyperacusis, has a prevalence of about 5% of the general population.
+It is also related to "misophonia", which has to do with discomfort from relatively soft sounds (think smacking of lips).

 As is the case with smell and light sensitivity, with sound sensitivity there is an attempt to distinguish between having a lower sensory threshold, and having greater discomfort.
 Here, we are explictly not talking about lower thresholds.
 It is very clear that persons with migraine do not have better hearing than everyone else, but rather they can have greater discomfort than everyone else for loud noises.